 Gathering Spaces on Campus

-Please note that these spaces can be rented out by visiting classes or research groups.
-Otherwise these are available on a first-come, first served basis for walk-in visitors.
+Whether you are looking for a spot to take a break from exploring our trails or to have a little picnic, we have a perfect place for you!
+All of these locations are available for walk-in visitors, but please note they are occasionally reserved for visiting classes, research groups, or Station/Foundation events.
 Other public groups can rent our facilities if their purpose falls under our mission of “fostering research and education focused on the rich natural heritage of the Highlands Plateau, while preserving and celebrating the integrity of the “biological crown of the southern Appalachian Mountains.”

 Our amphitheater is a large, open space located just behind the Nature Center.
 It consists of five grassy terraces lined with stone, perfect for sitting after a nice hike or gathering groups together in a natural area.
 It also features a stage area with butterfly and salamander photo stand-ins for a great photo opportunity.